-One exception to this is Section 41(b) of the Data Protection Act 2018.
+An exception to this is Section 41(b) of the Data Protection Act 2018.
 This allows a data controller operating in Ireland to disclose personal data to a third party to the extent that this is “necessary and proportionate for the purposes of preventing, detecting, investigating or prosecuting criminal offences.“

-However, data controllers in other sectors might be alarmed to receive a request from the Gardaí seeking disclosure of information under Section 41(b).
-This might be for various information relating to named individuals or for a copy of CCTV footage.
-The request might be marked urgent, refer to serious criminal allegations, or be broad or exploratory in nature.
+However, some data controllers might be alarmed to receive a request from the Gardaí seeking disclosure of information under Section 41(b) of the Data Protection Act 2018.
+This might be for information relating to named individuals or for a copy of CCTV footage.
+The request might be marked urgent, refer to criminal allegations, or be somewhat broad or exploratory in nature.
 You might feel under pressure to comply with the request.

-And if you choose not to comply with a disclosure request that is made under Section 41(b), which you are entitled to do in the absence of any other legal or statutory obligation, bear in mind that the communication received will likely contain sensitive or confidential information which should not be retained unless there is a specific reason to do so.
+And if you choose not to comply with a request for disclosure under Section 41(b) of the Data Protection Act 2018, which you are entitled to do in the absence of any other legal obligation or mandatory reporting requirement, bear in mind that the communication received may likely contain sensitive or confidential information that should not be retained unless there is a specific reason to do so.